Hemp Field Irrigation

 Why We Irrigate

 If we were growing hemp for grain or fiber, irrigation wouldn’t be a big factor.
 Sow a field of regular (male and female) seeds and let nature take its course.
 However, growing a field of flowering female hemp plants is a different matter.
+Learning how to farm feminized hemp takes practice and repetition, as well as the knowledge to select quality feminized hemp seeds for your growing endeavors.

 Since each plant is worth a lot of money, we want to be able to tend to each one.
 As in the medical marijuana industry, we strive to maximize each plant’s potential.
 Licensed marijuana growers in southern Colorado plant with some variation of a plastic mulch and drip tape irrigation system for large outdoor grows.
-Hemp growers should follow their lead.
+Hemp farmers and growers should follow their lead.

 The Water Source